ignasipuch/pelevs/README.md

 A[Inhibitors] --> B[LigPrep]
 B --> C[Docking]
 D[Target] --> C[Docking]
-C -- Best poses --> E[tPELE]
+C -- Best poses --> E[PELE]
 E --> F[Analysis]
 ```
 ---

 ### 1. Input

-1. Target to inhibit prepared and in format pdb, mol2 or sdf.
+1. Target to inhibit prepared and in format pdb or mol2.
 2. Csv file with only SMILES and id of all the inhibitor ligands.

 **Module:** inputPrepare.py

 **Class:** InputPreparation

 **Methods:** setUpLigPrepJob

 #### 1.1.
 Ligprep